 Skip to content

 Merton Council developed the rule and adopted it in 2003.
 Since then the Mayor of London and many councils implemented it, and it became part of national planning guidance.
-Merton Council has worked with other authorities, professions and industry to embed the Merton Rule.

 The inclusion of energy requirements in building regulations has superseded the need for a prescriptive renewable energy targets for new development for an outer urban borough like Merton.
 We have adopted a new approach; as set out in Core Planning Strategy policy CS15 of the Local Development Framework, using nationally recognised sustainable design and construction standards (the Code for Sustainable Homes and BREEAM).
 However, our new approach does not exclude the effectiveness of implementing ‘Merton Rule’ style renewable energy policies in other areas where there is greater scope for, and likely more effectiveness, from renewable energy installations.